-I am definitely no stranger to whipping up my own sugar scrubs here and there, so when method asked me to create colorful eye candy based around their new foaming body washes (have you tried them yet? the sea mist is my favorite!), I naturally had to spruce up my favorite homemade shower must-have!
+I am definitely no stranger to whipping up my own sugar scrub here and there, so when method asked me to create colorful eye candy based around their new foaming body washes I naturally had to spruce up my favorite homemade shower must-have Sugar Scrub!
 Now not to toot my own horn or anything, but I may be just a teeny, tiny bit obsessed with this DIY sugar scrub sand art inspired by their colorful new line!

 I mean, I never thought my inner eight year old self would be shining through all of these years later with a whole new love for sand art, but never say never.
-Don’t get me wrong, I probably won’t be adapting any sand art themes into my home decor or anything, but it’s fun in small, colorful doses with things here and there (especially tucked away in the shower), don’t you think?! …
+Don’t get me wrong, I probably won’t be adapting any sand art themes into my home decor or anything, but it’s fun in small, colorful doses (especially tucked away in the shower), don’t you think?! …

 Making sugar scrub is really simple, and you can’t really go wrong with a recipe for it.
-I usually prefer my scrubs to not be quite as moist, and I use 3 parts sugar to 1 part coconut oil, with a few drops of essentials oil as a general rule of thumb.
+I use 3 parts sugar to 1 part coconut oil, with a few drops of essentials oil as a general rule of thumb.
 If you like your scrub to be a bit creamier, just mix in extra coconut oil.

 I left our scrub unscented since I really love the smell of the method foaming washes already, but some of my favorite essential oil combinations are peppermint orange and coconut mint!
 You can add as much of as little essential oils as you’d like for scenting the scrub.
 It won’t hinder the outcome of the consistency.

 Once you have the base scrub made, you a spoon to add gel food coloring to the scrub, and mix the color with your hands.

 I made LOTS of different colors to have a little bit more room to play with when it comes to the sand art formations, but you can make as little or as much as you want!